mpaguilar/msa-toy/DOCSTRINGS.md

 Assess answer coverage and completeness.

 Args:
     facts: List of Fact objects related to the query.
+These are the facts extracted from sources.
     query: The original user query (str) used to assess completeness.
+This helps determine what information is expected.

 Returns:
     A float between 0.0 and 1.0 representing the completeness score.
+The score is based on the number of facts relative to a target (5).

 Notes:
     1. Uses the number of facts as a proxy for completeness.